dulimarta/spherical-easel/docs/design/index.md

   - End with the method <span class="method">updateKids()</span> that updates all kids of this <span class="class">SENodule</span>.
 - <span class="method">isHitAt(Vector)</span>: Takes an input of a location on the unit ideal sphere and decides if that location is close enough to this object that the user would like to select or highlight it.

+### Naming Convention

-Naming Convention: For any variable in a model class, that has an associated setter or getter, the private version starts with an underscore and the setter or getter version doesn't have an underscore.
+For any variable in a model class, that has an associated setter or getter, the private version starts with an underscore and the setter or getter version doesn't have an underscore.
 If the variable is an SE object of some type the two letter sequence SE is in the name.

+### State

+Every <span class="class">SENodule</span> object has the following boolean properties:

+- <span class="variable">\_exists</span>: A object doesn't exist if any one of its parents don't exist or its geometric definition indicates that it doesn't exist.
+For example, an intersection point of two circles exists if the two circles cross, but if the user moves the circle far enough apart, the intersection won't exist.
+In this case the <span class="variable">\_exists</span> variable would go from true to false.
+If the user moves the circle back into position where the two circles intersect, then the <span class="variable">\_exists</span> is back to true (and the point is redisplayed).
+Note that any objects that depend on this intersection are not lost during this process, they merely don't exist and are not displayed while in this state.

+- <span class="variable">\_showing</span>: A user can hide or show objects and this variable reflects that state.

+- <span class="variable">\_outOfDate</span>: If an object needs to be updated because its parents may have changed, then this flag is set to true.

+- <span class="variable">\_selected</span>: If an object is selected it remains glowing until it is unselected.
+This property is used to indicate to the user which objects have already been selected when multiple objects need to be selected for an operation.

+- <span class="variable">\_isUserCreated</span>: (This property applies to only <span class="class">SEIntersectionPoint</span> objects.)
+Every time you add a one dimensional object all intersections with all other one dimensional objects are created as <span class="class">SEIntersectionPoint</span> objects.
+See <span class="class">intersectTwoObjects()</span> method in the span class="class">getters.ts</span> in the [Store](/design/#store).
+When they are created in this way, the value of <span class="variable">\_isUserCreated</span> is false.
+When this value is false, mousing over an intersection will make it display in the temporary style instead of glowing.
+If the user actually uses the point in a construction, <span class="variable">\_isUserCreated</span> is true and mousing over it will make it glow as usual.
+See <span class="command">ConvertInterPtToUserCreatedCommand</span>.

 ## Plottables Directory